monix/monix.io/_docs/3x/tutorials/parallelism.md

 //=> List(2, 10, 0, 4, 8, 6, 12...
 ```

-Compared with using `Task.gather` as exemplified above, this operator
+Compared with using `Task.parSequence` as exemplified above, this operator
 **does not maintain ordering** of results as signaled by the source.

 This leads to a more efficient execution, because the source doesn't